The conference app allows you to filter your agenda by topic areas. View the agenda online now by clicking below.

 6.07 The Latest Research on Aging and Homelessness

 The homeless population is aging, and communities must develop ways to respond to this demographic shift.
-Improve your understanding by learning about the latest research on homeless seniors, including their housing and health needs; different subpopulations within this diverse demographic; and policy recommendations for improving outcomes.
+Improve your understanding by learning about the latest research on homeless seniors (housing and health needs, demographic considerations, and related policy implications).
+And join us in exploring future research needs and directions.

 6.08 Effectively Coordinating with Domestic Violence and Trafficking Providers